sampaguitaOS/nosibalasi_web/README.md

 # FAQ

 ### 1. Who made this?
-nosi?balasi is the flagship project of the sampaguita Open Source collective a group of young programmers, designers, influencers, researchers, activists, and democracy advocates based around the world.
+nosi?balasi is the flagship project of the flagship project of sampaguitaOS.
+An open source collective of young programmers, designers, influencers, researchers, activists, and democracy advocates based around the world.

-### 2. Who is backing you?
+### 2. Who paid you?
-Nobody :) We are all unpaid volunteers who have dedicated our own time, money and expertise
+Nobody :) We are all unpaid volunteers *cries* who have dedicated our own time, money and expertise

 ### 3. How can I trust you?
 You can't and you shouldn't trust random things on the internet that's why we post all of our sources and code for you to inspect and review for yourself.
 We try very hard but sometimes mistakes do get through and we try to fix it immediately.